funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-Sets the default timeout to apply to each lookup utilities everytime it is possible to define a timeout.
+Sets the default timeout to apply to each lookup utilities every time it is possible to define a timeout.

 **Default value:** :code:`5`